benhowell/benhowell.github.com/_drafts/should-i-become-a-programmer-making-breaking-intrigue.md

 #### Should you, or someone you know, become a Programmer?

-I'm not claiming that the indicators I've outlined in this article are definitive, however personal experience leads me to believe that the common thread throughout the examples above (Making, Breaking and Intrigue) indicate that people posessing these traits would be quite capable of becoming competent software engineers and most likely enjoy doing so as a career.
+I'm not claiming that the indicators I've outlined in this article are definitive, however personal experience leads me to believe that the common thread throughout the examples above (Making, Breaking and Intrigue) indicate that people possessing these traits would be quite capable of becoming competent software engineers and most likely enjoy doing so as a career.

 I've deliberately avoided mentioning any academic qualifiers in this article because in my opinion, the subject needs to be considered first from a personal interest and motivation angle before an academic proficiency in certain subjects (e.g. mathematics, logic, computer science) or intelligence angle.